silvareal/info-educatie-judet-44RT/README.md

         Notes: Must add style to comment section
         }

-        -add the text editor to admin panel
+        -add the text editor to admin panel{
+        Status: 1/2 Complete,
+        Notes: Must also add it to news management and finish both pages for news }

         -make a placeholder for the contact page for v0.0.4